Learning Robot Safety from Sparse Human Feedback using Conformal Prediction: Conclusion

 \section{Conclusion}

-Defining and ensuring safety for a robot policy can be challenging due to environmental uncertainty, policy complexity, or subjective definitions of safety.
+Defining and ensuring safety for a robot policy can be challenging due to environmental uncertainty, policy complexity, or human subjectivity.
 In this work, we developed an approach for learning about robot safety from human-supplied labels.
-The human observes a handful of policy executions and terminates the run if the robot reaches an unsafe state (in the human's subjective sense of safety).
+The human observes a handful of policy executions and terminates if they believe the robot reaches an unsafe state.
 Using this data, we fit a nearest neighbor classifier and calibrate it using conformal prediction to correctly flag a user-defined fraction of future errors.
 We derive novel theory showing we can calibrate without reserving unsafe states (of which there may be few) and provide an equivalent geometric description of the suspected unsafe sublevel (SUS) region.
 Using this region, we provide a warning system to mimic the safety preferences of the human labeler, up to a user-defined miss rate.
-More generally, the associated scalar $p$-value can serve as an interpretable safety score for runtime monitoring, giving the probability that a human labeler would raise a flag.
-We demonstrate the warning system for both simulated quadcopter MPC experiments and for a visuomotor quadcopter policy.
+The associated scalar $p$-value can serve as an interpretable safety score for runtime monitoring.
+We demonstrate the warning system for simulated quadcopter MPC and visuomotor policies.
 Lastly, we use the SUS region for policy modification by adding a backup safety mode which triggers upon warning system alert.
-We test our policy modification approach in simulated quadcopter MPC experiments and in hardware where we improve navigation using human feedback.
+We test this approach in quadcopter hardware experiments.